nanoMFG/nanodiam/docs/nanodiam-SPD-1.0.0.md

 ### 3.2 User Requirements
 <!-- Provide a list of issue links to document the main set of user requirements to be satisfied by this release.
 Use the user requirement template to draft thense issues.
 A well written user requirement should be easy to justify (Rational) and should be testable.
 List in order of priority as must have, should have or nice to have for each use case. -->
 Allow the user to upload .txt and .csv files
-Quickly the load Raman spectrum graph after "fitting" button is clicked
+Quickly load Raman spectrum graph/data after "fitting" button is clicked
 Function to allow user to save data locally

 ### 3.3 Proposed User Interface